rachellaw-git/BomItemConsolidater/PRD.md

   - Note: When consolidating duplicate items, use the formatting from the first occurrence (applies to all columns including QTY)
 - **Column Widths**: Preserve the original column widths from the source files (from the first file processed)
 - **Technical Note**: SheetJS (xlsx library) supports cell formatting preservation for this functionality
+- **Output Filename**: Format as "BOM: {filename1} (xN), {filename2} (xM)..." where:
+  - Filenames are the names of the input files (without extensions) separated by commas
+  - If a file has a multiplier greater than 1, append " (xN)" where N is the multiplier value
+  - If a file has a multiplier of 1, do not append any multiplier notation
+  - Examples:
+    - With multipliers of 1: "BOM: file1, file2, file3.xlsx"
+    - With multipliers: "BOM: file1 (x3), file2, file3 (x2).xlsx"
+  - **Filename Length Limit**: Maximum 250 characters
+  - **Truncation Logic**: If the full filename would exceed 250 characters:
+    - Include as many complete filenames (with their multipliers if applicable) as possible (separated by commas)
+    - Append " and X more" where X is the count of remaining files not shown
+    - Example: "BOM: file1 (x2), file2 and 3 more.xlsx"
+    - Ensure the final filename (including ".xlsx" extension) does not exceed 250 characters
 - **Download**: Trigger automatic download of the generated Excel file

 ---